 Divorce can be difficult for any family, especially when children are involved.
 In most situations, the divorcing parents can reach a satisfactory custody arrangement that allows both of them to maintain a meaningful relationship with their children.
 However, if one parent moves out of state, this can put an immense strain on everyone involved and make it challenging to ensure that the rights of both parents are honored.

+Even when two parents live in the same county, issues may arise in enforcing custody agreements, seeing the children, or fulfilling court orders, but these problems are made worse when the parents live in separate states.
+While there are some similarities in how states handle custody rights, each state has its own rules.
 While California has very clear guidelines for how to award child custody following a divorce, every state is different.
 That means the laws that apply in San Diego will not be the same as those in New York.

 The first step in adjudicating a custody dispute between two parents in different states is determining which location has jurisdiction.
-Most states adhere to what is known as the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
+Most states adhere to the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which outline the procedures for handling interstate custody agreements.
 These guidelines were drafted in 1997 and have been adopted by every state and territory of the United States with the exceptions of Massachusetts and Puerto Rico.
-Among other things, the act stipulates that any litigation between two parents who live in different states will be heard in the child’s home state.
+According to UCCJEA Family Code §§ 3400 – 3465, parents must first determine which state has jurisdiction and, if jurisdiction is in question, follow proper procedures for establishing the child’s home state.

 The home state is defined as the state where the child has lived with a parent for six consecutive months prior to the commencement of the proceeding.